-History of Rainbow or LGBT Flag
+Rainbow or LGBT Flag I

 - The rainbow flag is a flag representing stripes in the colors of a rainbow.
 The use of the rainbow flag is an ancient tradition common to many cultures.
-It generally evokes peace, diversity and harmony. - ➤ Today, the rainbow flag has been known as the Lesbian, Gay, Bisexual and Transgender or LGBTQ+ flag since 1978. - The first rainbow flag used as a symbol of the LGBT movement was designed and handmade by the American graphic designer and activist Gilbert Baker, then 27 years old, for the Gay and Lesbian Freedom Day Parade in San Francisco on June 25, 1978. - The first flag has eight stripes.
-Gilbert Baker gives each of the colors a meaning described on the following page.
+It generally evokes peace, diversity and harmony. - ➤ Today, the rainbow flag has been known as the Lesbian, Gay, Bisexual and Transgender or LGBTQ+ flag since 1978. - The first rainbow flag used as a symbol of the LGBT movement was designed and handmade by the American graphic designer and activist Gilbert Baker, then 27 years old, for the Gay and Lesbian Freedom Day Parade in San Francisco on June 25, 1978. - ➤ Today, the LGBT rainbow flag has gained worldwide fame.
+It is widely used by organizations of the LGBT movement as well as by businesses aimed at LGBT audiences.
+The Beaudry metro station in Montreal, located in the gay village, is decorated with the six LGBT colors.

-Previous Rainbow or LGBT Flag
+Rainbow or LGBT Flag II